pulp/pulp_installer/docs/contributing.md

 1. The `source-static` scenario defines paths different than the default for the following variables:
    `pulp_media_root`, `pulp_settings.working_directory`, `pulp_user_home`, `pulp_install_dir`,
    `pulp_config_dir` and `developer_user_home`.
+1. Misc tests test different distros.
+This is intended to ensure that many distros are tested, but that tests do not take too long.

 In order for `cluster` scenarios to work on your local system, you must do the following to enable container networking: